 April – December 2016

-The SRM played an instrumental role in enabling ILEPA to quickly secure land rights over 700 acres for an indigenous pastoralist community.
+The SRM played an instrumental role in enabling ILEPA to quickly secure land rights over 700 acres for an Indigenous pastoralist community.
 Following ILEPA’s advocacy efforts and a series of community consultations, the National Land Commission and Ministry of Lands halted the illegal acquisition of land on the Maji Moto Group Ranch, returning land titles to their rightful owners.

-This move effectively ensured access to education for future generations of the Group Ranch, and set a national precedent for the Land Commission to defend the collective rights of pastoralist communities.
+This move ensured access to education for future generations of the Group Ranch, and set a national precedent for the Land Commission to defend the collective rights of pastoralist communities.